MatteoPeco/PCNL_Task_System/README.md

 ## Repository Structure
 - src/: Contains the unity project to be uploaded in the Hololens2 and the ROS catkin_ws for the robot control.
 - images/: Contains the images of the repository.
-- docs/: Contains the documentation and user manual for the system.
+- docs/: Contains the user manual for the system and a more detailed explaination of the robot control strategy.
 - videos/: Includes demo videos showcasing the system in action.